-- Evaluate severity of problem and determine best plan of attack.
+- Evaluate the severity of the problem and determine the best plan of attack.

 Typical control measures are:

-- Apply an “invisible” fence around outside of structure.
-Spectrum Pest Control only Uses a product that is non-repellent.
+- Apply an “invisible” fence around outside of the structure.
+Spectrum Pest Control only Uses a product that is non-repellent and slow acting.

-- Exterior barrier includes around foundation, doors and windows as well as any utility connections and other points of entry.
+- The exterior barrier includes around foundation, doors, and windows as well as any utility connections and other points of entry.